Following a successful regional trial, Starbucks is launching vegan oat milk in all stores across the U.S. next spring.

 Starbucks already offered oat milk in select Starbucks Reserve stores, as well as in its European locations.

-(Updated July 23, 2020) | Starbucks is launching vegan oat milk in all stores across Canada this fall, totaling more than 1,400 locations.
+In July, Starbucks Canada revealed it would be launching vegan oat milk in all stores across the country this fall.
+This totals more than 1,400 locations.

-The stores will serve Starbucks Oat Beverage, which is made from Canadian oats and is free from preservatives, artificial flavors, and color.
+The Canadian stores serve Starbucks Oat Beverage, which is made from Canadian oats and is free from preservatives, artificial flavors, and color.
 According to the chain, it has a mild flavor and velvety foam.
 According to Starbucks oat milk is quickly becoming popular among Canadians.

 In the U.S. and Canada, other vegan milk options at Starbucks include soy, coconut, and almond.

 Starbucks has previously stated its plant-based milk offerings like oat milk would help it achieve its sustainability goals.
 CEO Kevin Johnson told Bloomberg earlier this year that “alternative milks will be a big part of the solution.
 The consumer-demand curve is already shifting.”

 In a press release, Starbucks further outlined its sustainability commitments.
 In reaffirming its commitment to be a resource positive company, the coffee chain formalized its 2030 environmental goals.
 These include cutting its carbon, water, and waste footprints in half.

 “Our Planet Positive initiatives have a central role in our long-term business strategy, and directly address what our customers are asking for,” Johnson explained.
 “We are moving toward a move circular economy, and we are doing so in a very intentional, transparent, and accountable way.”

 On its website, Starbucks has acknowledged the connection between the dairy industry and climate change.